LogicMachineEMBS/m5dial/README.md

 # How to get the M5Dial

-* You can by [M5Dial](https://shop.m5stack.com/products/m5stack-dial-v1-1) and then upload our firmware.
+* You can by [M5Dial](https://shop.m5stack.com/products/m5stack-dial-v1-1) and then upload our firmware
 * You also need a M5CANx wire which design, BOM and links are freely available in this project, directory - CANx_wire_scheme_and_BOM